CWD Management and Surveillance

 DEC annually examines 1,500 to 2,000 deer specimens to monitor for the presence of CWD.
 This ongoing program uses a statistically valid, risk-based sampling scheme based on New York's wild white-tailed deer population density and other risk factors to determine the appropriate number of samples needed throughout the state.

 Samples are collected from cooperating deer processors and taxidermists, then are processed by DEC personnel and sent to the New York State Veterinary Diagnostic Laboratory for analysis.
+For more details, view the evaluation report listed below.

 CWD regulations are designed to reduce the risk of bringing the disease into New York from other parts of the country and minimizing its spread if it is brought here.